Episode 53 – Howard Longstaff: Recruiter by Chance, Entrepreneur by Drive, Coach by Choice

 About this episode

-In this powerful episode of Career & Spirituality Conversations, I speak with Shantung Saha, an HR veteran and executive search founder who’s lived through multiple near-death experiences, extreme health challenges, and emotional loss.
+In this powerful episode of Career & Spirituality Conversations, I speak with Shantanu Saha, an HR veteran and executive search founder who’s lived through multiple near-death experiences, extreme health challenges, and emotional loss.
 Hannu shares how belief systems, mindset, and spiritual resilience helped him heal his body and redefine his leadership style—without losing himself in the process.

 We talk about the placebo effect, spiritual growth after trauma, and how kindness in corporate roles can be radical.
 Whether you’re burned out, feeling stuck in your career, or navigating your own healing, this episode is a roadmap for reconnecting with purpose when everything feels uncertain.